 The light of Diyas with the mixture of the pink city gives out a magical essence that is unmatchable to anything.
 Also, a huge number of hot air balloons are lit and left off to fly high in the sky.
 The whole look from the ramparts of Nahargarh Fort gives a stunning look and a totally different positive vibe.

 Kolkata always has something different to offer.
 The same is in the case of Diwali.
 On Diwali, when the whole country is worshipping Goddess Lakshmi for wellness and prosperity, People in Kolkata during Diwali worship Goddess Kali.

 They decorate the whole city with different lights and Colors.
 Several big magnificently decorated idols of the Goddess Kali are placed in temples for people to worship her.
 Also, the biggest shrines can be found out at the Kalighat temple.

 Diyas and candles are also lit up in the evening by all the people to show their faith.
 These twinkling lights give a totally majestic outlook to the place.
-The place radiates positivity and peace on this holy festival of lights.
+The place radiates positivity and peace on this holy happy Diwali festival.

-Marine Drive, Worli Seaface and Shivaji Park are the three topmost best places to visit during Diwali in Mumbai Maharashtra and watching galore of firework in the night sky.
+Marine Drive, Worli Seaface, and Shivaji Park are the three topmost best places to visit during Diwali in Mumbai Maharashtra, and watching galore of fireworks in the night sky.

-People with family and friends comes who stay nearby and burst crackers.
-Be it, outsiders, introvert, staying alone, this place is “open for all” to enjoy and get a glimpse of colorful firecrackers bursting in the sky.
+People with family and friends come who stay nearby and burst crackers.
+Be it, outsiders, introverts, staying alone, this place is “open for all” to enjoy and get a glimpse of colorful firecrackers bursting in the sky.